oldoldman/f2fs-design/README.md

       </ul>
       <li>Footer</li>
       <ul>
-        <li>Type: data or node. f2fs will not allocate data and node mixed from the same segment </li>
+        <li>Type: data or node. f2fs does not mix data block and node block in the same segment </li>
       </ul>
     </ol>
   </td>